sdiehl/wiwinwlh/tutorial.md

 In Modern Haskell there are many different perspectives on Prelude design and the degree to which more advanced ideas should be used.
-Which one is right for you is a matter of personal preference and constraints on your place of work.
+Which one is right for you is a matter of personal preference and constraints in your company.

 Protolude
 ---------